elaforge/karya/doc/overview.md

 interface, so you can do complicated transformations by writing a function.
 The language is Haskell, which the rest of the program is written in, and it has direct access to all internal funtionality.
-If you frequently use a particular transformation you can compile it into the program by pasting it into a file.
+If you frequently use a particular transformation you can compile it into the program.

 - Instruments.
 Instruments can map MIDI CC numbers to symbolic names, support keyswitches as named attributes, and automatically multiplex MIDI channels to